St. Louis Hail Damage Roof Repair

 Impact: Hail can bruise the mat beneath the granules without leaving a visible dent.
 A bruised shingle may not leak today, but it deteriorates faster, sheds granules, and fails early during the next storm.
 This is where most unclaimed hail damage hides.

 Our Solution: We inspect for bruising with close-up test taps, slope-by-slope pattern checks, and high-resolution photo documentation.
-If bruising is widespread, replacement is usually the long-term fix, and often insurance-covered.
+If bruising is widespread, replacement is often the long-term fix; coverage depends on the carrier, policy, and inspection findings.

 Broken Seal Strips and Wind Lift After Hail